duketopceo/Dixi/AI_to_Khan.md

 1. **Installs all dependencies** - Automatically installs Node.js dependencies for root, backend, and frontend packages
 2. **Configures PATH** - Adds Node.js (and Python if found) to your PATH environment variable
 3. **Handles Python** - If Python is installed, it will install vision service dependencies too
+4. **Detects virtual environments** - Now checks for `.venv` in the project root first

 The script detected Node.js and added it to your user PATH.
-Python wasn't found, but that's okay - the vision service is optional.
-If you install Python later, you can run the setup script again and it will add Python to PATH and install the vision dependencies.
+I also found your Python virtual environment at `.venv` and installed all the Python dependencies there (OpenCV, MediaPipe, Flask, etc.).
+Everything is set up now!

 **Important:** You'll need to restart your terminal or IDE for PATH changes to take effect in new sessions.
 The current session should work right away though.

 ## Python Test Script

-I noticed the `system_test.py` script wasn't running because Python isn't in your PATH.
+I noticed the `system_test.py` script wasn't running because Python dependencies were missing.
 I've:

+1. **Installed all Python dependencies** - OpenCV, MediaPipe, Flask, NumPy, PyTorch, and all their dependencies are now installed in your `.venv`
-1. **Updated the Python test** - Now checks both frontend ports (3000 and 5173) and has better error messages
+2. **Updated the Python test** - Now checks both frontend ports (3000 and 5173) and has better error messages
-2. **Created a PowerShell wrapper** - `run_system_test.ps1` that will automatically find Python and check dependencies before running the test
+3. **Created a PowerShell wrapper** - `run_system_test.ps1` that automatically finds your virtual environment and checks dependencies
-3. **Better error handling** - The wrapper will tell you if Python is missing or if dependencies need to be installed

-The Python test checks camera access, MediaPipe setup, and service connectivity.
-Once you have Python installed and in your PATH, you can run it with either:
-- `python scripts/system_test.py` (direct)
-- `.\scripts\run_system_test.ps1` (wrapper that finds Python for you)
+4. **Fixed Unicode encoding** - Fixed Windows console encoding issues so emoji characters display properly
+5. **Virtual environment detection** - Both scripts now check for `.venv` first before looking for system Python

+The Python test ran successfully!
+It checked:
+- Camera access (failed - no camera available, which is expected)
+- MediaPipe setup (✅ working - model file found)
+- Service connectivity (backend is reachable, frontend/vision not running)

 ## Current Status